mbaumer/us_hep_funding/docs/_states/CA.md

 <a name="CA-49"></a>
 [Back to top](#top)
 ## CA-49 -- Rep. Darrell Issa (R)
+### Committees
+Darrell Issa is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016